DanWehr/recompyle/README.md

 Shallow profiler default above callback costs 8.886325130000476 microseconds
 ```

-The wrapper function used for testing `rewrite_wrap_calls` does nothing outside of running the wrapped call, and so represents a bare minimum cost (~0.221 μs) that any further code in a wrapper would add onto.
+The wrapper function used for testing `wrap_calls` does nothing outside of running the wrapped call, and so represents a bare minimum cost (~0.221 μs) that any further code in a wrapper would add onto.
 The shallow profiler implements a call wrapper that records times before/after each call, and its ~0.613 μs addition to runtime cost includes the 0.221 minimum.

 With these numbers if you applied the shallow profiler to a function with 100 calls that are wrapped, used the default logging callbacks, and total function runtime was generally below the profiler time limit ("below" callback is triggered), then the shallow profiler would add a total of only (100 * 0.613) + 1.467 = 62.767 μs to the execution time of the function.
 When the execution time is high enough to trigger the more costly "above" default callback (which processes and sorts call times to include them in its log message) this cost increases to 70.186 μs.